GingerGod01/ProjectThree-CSC-210/README.md

   The most challenging piece of code I had to write was the for loop for the map.
 To figure out this hump, I had to use stack overflow to find ways to loop through a map.
 This part took many hours of searching and testing to see what could work. :)
 5.
    The skill of creating a map and looping through a .txt file are the skills I am taking away from this project.
 The ease of creating a map is amazing; the amount of time I could have used a map in the part is also amazing high.
-In addition, looping through a .txt file and gathering information will be extremely helpful as I work on bigger projects.
+In addition, looping through a .txt file and gathering information will be extremely helpful as I work on bigger projects.\n
 6.
    I made this program readable by adding an extreme amount of comments.
 I spent my time explaining almost every step as I created each line.
 I feel this will allow anyone who sees this project to understand every line of code created.